Categorical symmetry and non-invertible anomaly in symmetry-breaking and topological phase transitions: and dual symmetries in 1+1D Ising model

 The Ising model has two exact $Z_2$ symmetries.
 However, in our spin and DW representations, we do not see them simultaneously.
 In the spin representation, we see one $Z_2$ symmetry generated by

 which is denoted as $Z_2$.
 In the DW representation, we see the other $Z_2$ symmetry generated by

 which is denoted as $\t Z_2$. $Z_2$ and $\t Z_2$ are two different $Z_2$ symmetries, as one can see from their different charge excitations.
 Despite we only see one symmetry in one formulation, the Ising model actually have both symmetries.
-Certainly, the critical model at $|J|=|h|$ also have the $Z_2\times \t Z_2$ symmetry.
+The combination of the two symmetries is the so-called categorical symmetry, which is denoted as $Z_2\vee \t Z_2$.
+Certainly, the critical model at $|J|=|B|$ also have the $Z_2\vee \t Z_2$ categorical symmetry (see Fig. \ref{IsDW}).
+It is interesting to note that, in the ground state of the Ising model, either $Z_2\vee \t Z_2$ categorical symmetry is spontaneously broken partially (for example, one of the $Z_2$ is spontaneously broken) or the ground state is gapless\cite{L190309028}.
+This indicates that $Z_2$ symmetry and the dual $\t Z_2$ symmetry are not independent.
+There must be a special relation between them.
+To reveal it, we need to discuss the charge excitations of the symmetries.